BroskiKr/phyton-learning/README.md

 3. In file 'alembic.ini' find the line `sqlalchemy.url = ... `
 and set the path to your local database

-OR

-3.1 Install python-dotenv and create `.env` file in the root of the project use `.env-template` as an example and set your PostgreSQL connection URL
+4. Install python-dotenv and create `.env` file in the root of the project use `.env-template` as an example and set your PostgreSQL connection URL
 `pip install python-dotenv`

-4. Apply database migrations using alembic:
+5. Apply database migrations using alembic:
 `alembic upgrade head`

-5. Run the FastAPI application using Uvicorn:
+6. Run the FastAPI application using Uvicorn:
 `uvicorn main:app --reload`

-6. Once the server starts successfully, you can access the API endpoints from your browser or API testing tools like Postman or curl.
+7. Once the server starts successfully, you can access the API endpoints from your browser or API testing tools like Postman or curl.

-7. You can also access Swagger for service here http://127.0.0.1:8000/docs
+8. You can also access Swagger for service here http://127.0.0.1:8000/docs

 # Migrations: